abdfaizaan/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 In this task, you'll deploy a specific AI model instance within your Azure OpenAI resource to integrate advanced language capabilities into your applications.

-1. In the Azure OpenAI resource page, click on **Go to Azure AI Foundry portal**, which will navigate to the **Azure AI Foundry portal**.
+1. In the Azure OpenAI Overview page, click on **Go to Azure AI Foundry portal**, which will navigate to the **Azure AI Foundry portal**.

    ![](../media/L1T2S1-1607.png)